Software Installation and Tutorials

 State Diagram Software

-We will be generating state diagrams all semester, which can be done with a variety of different software packages:
+We will be generating state diagrams all semester, which can be done with a variety of different software packages, described here.
+Please be sure to have one of the described software packages ready for you to prepare state diagrams this semester.

 Zephyr SDK / nRF Connect / Nordic Dev Academy